Roit15/Git_GitHub/README.md

 A Repo is a project backpack holding all your files and history in one place.

 Together, they make it easy to work on anything, track every change, and never lose a single version.
+Linux Commands
+1. File and Directory Management ls – List directory contents ls          # List files in the current directory ls -l       # Long format listing (includes file permissions, size, date) ls -a       # Show hidden files (files starting with a dot)

+​
+cd – Change directory
+cd /path/to/directory   # Change to a specific directory cd ..                   # Move one directory up (parent directory) cd ~                    # Move to the home directory

+​
+pwd – Print working directory
+pwd        # Show the full path of the current directory

 Git